egbakou/domainverifier/README.md

 🔎 Verification

-The verification process is fast and sample.
+The verification process is quick and straightforward.
 It requires:

 - The domain name for which you’ve generated the verification instructions
 - The Html Meta `Tag Name` and it `value`(Code) you have stored somewhere